bbauska/ibm-intermediate-web-dev/README.md

 -   Webpack Bundle Analyzer helps to acknowledge the contents of the bundle and discover large modules.

 <h1 id="ch3-21">21.
-Using Webpack with Frontend Frameworks</h1>
+Using Webpack with Front-end Frameworks</h1>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./assets/images/image241.png"
-  alt=""
-  style="width:500px;"/>
+  alt="3-21.
+Using Webpack with Front-end Frameworks" style="width:500px;"/>
 </p>

-Welcome to "Using Webpack with Frontend Frameworks.\"
+Welcome to "Using Webpack with Front-end Frameworks.\"

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">